History of Munich: Capital of the Kingdom of Bavaria

 Many of the city's finest buildings belong to this period and were built under the reign of King Ludwig I. These neoclassical buildings include the Ruhmeshalle with the Bavaria statue by Ludwig Michael von Schwanthaler and those on the magnificent Ludwigstraße and the Königsplatz, built by the architects Leo von Klenze and Friedrich von Gärtner.
 Under King Max II the Maximilianstraße was constructed in Perpendicular style.
+Leo von Klenze supervised the construction of a Propylaea between 1854 and 1862.
+In 1857 the construction of the Maximilianeum was begun.
+Between 1856 and 1861 the court gardener Carl von Effner landscaped the banks of the river Isar and established the Maximilian Gardens.
+The grand building projects of Ludwig I gave Munich the endearment "Isar-Athen" and "Monaco di Bavaria".

-The railways reached Munich in 1839, followed by trams in 1876 and electric lighting in 1882.
+During the early to mid-19th century, the old fortified city walls of Munich were largely demolished due to population expansion.
+The first Munich railway station was built in 1839, with a line going to Augsburg in the west.
+By 1849 a newer Munich Central Train Station (München Hauptbahnhof) was completed, with a line going to Landshut and Regensburg in the north.
+This was followed by trams in 1876 and electric lighting in 1882.
 The Technical University of Munich was founded in 1868.
 The city hosted Germany's first exhibition of electricity, and in 1930 the first ever television was showcased at the city's Deutsches Museum (founded in 1903) on the banks of the Isar.
-Numerous inventors and scientists worked in Munich, including Alois Senefelder, Joseph von Fraunhofer, Justus von Liebig, Georg Ohm, Carl von Linde, Rudolf Diesel, Wilhelm Conrad Röntgen, Emil Kraepelin and Alois Alzheimer, and the young Albert Einstein attended the Luitpold Gymnasium.
+In 1900 Wilhelm Röntgen moved to Munich, where he was appointed as a professor of physics.
+In 1901 he was awarded the Nobel Prize in Physics.
+Numerous other inventors and scientists worked in Munich, including Alois Senefelder, Joseph von Fraunhofer, Justus von Liebig, Georg Ohm, Carl von Linde, Rudolf Diesel, Emil Kraepelin and Alois Alzheimer, and the young Albert Einstein attended the Luitpold Gymnasium.
 In 1911 the Hellabrunn Zoo opened in the city.